Major-333/BigDataWareHouse/ETL/README.md

 ## how to start

+#### 🚀 1.
+Extract and Transform

 ```bash
 $ python run.py --review-extract --movie-extract --review-transform --movie-transform
 ```

-- 🎉 Extract should be done before Transform
+- ⚠️ Extract should be done before Transform